 Infections can be problematic for aid wearers.
 Swelling in the ear can stop your hearing aid from fitting properly, it can also reduce what you can hear and temporarily change the acoustics of your ear.
-I’ve had quite a few infections over the years and my hearing is usually reduced for the few days that the infection lasts.
+Steve has had quite a few infections over the years and he says his hearing is usually reduced for the few days that the infection lasts.

-I got my first ear infection during my honeymoon in the Dominican Republic (it was a nice wedding present that stayed with me for a long time).
-The initial infection was quite severe and I had to visit the local medical center for antibiotics, which luckily cleared it up real quick.
-It was a brief swim in the sea that gave me the infection.
+He got his first ear infection during his honeymoon in the Dominican Republic ("it was a nice wedding present that stayed with me for a long time").
+The initial infection was quite severe and he had to visit the local medical centre for antibiotics, which luckily cleared it up quickly.
+It was a brief swim in the sea that gave him the infection.

-After that I started to get recurring infections every three months or so – this lasted for a couple of years and it wasn’t until I bought myself a new pair of aids that the infections finally stopped.
-That may have been coincidence but it seemed as though the bacteria causing the infection lived on my aid’s shell and re-infected my ear every so often and wearing new aids finally stopped it.
+After that he started to get recurring infections every three months or so – this lasted for a couple of years and it wasn’t until he bought myself a new pair of aids that the infections finally stopped.
+He said, "that may have been a coincidence but it seemed as though the bacteria causing the infection lived on my aid’s shell and re-infected my ear every so often and wearing new aids finally stopped it".

-Getting rid of a minor infection if you wear hearing aids
+Getting rid of a minor outer ear infection if you wear hearing aids

-If you wear hearing aids and you get an ear infection:
+If you wear hearing aids and you get an outer ear infection:

 - Don’t get your ears wet.
 That’s advice from the doctor in the Dominican Republic that has stayed with me ever since.
 Resist the urge to wash your infected ears out.
 Keep them as dry as possible while infected.

 - Wipe your hearing aids after taking them out.

 - If the infection lasts more than 4-5 days then go see your doctor or get some ear-drops or antibiotics.
 The cause of the infection will determine the treatment – you can’t treat a viral infection with antibiotics, for example.

 If You Find The Information on This Page Helpful, Please Rate The Page